...

 Pain on the right side of the chest can be caused by a range of factors, including musculoskeletal issues like muscle strain or rib injuries, which may result from physical activity or trauma.
 Gallbladder problems, such as gallstones or inflammation, can manifest as right-sided chest pain, often accompanied by abdominal discomfort.

 In some cases, the pain may be related to gastrointestinal issues, including acid reflux or inflammation of the esophagus.
 Cardiac conditions like angina or even, although less commonly, a right-sided heart attack can also cause chest pain on the right side.
-Given this variety of potential causes, you need to seek prompt medical attention when experiencing right-sided chest pain to determine the underlying source and appropriate treatment.
+Given this variety of potential causes, it is essential for you to seek prompt medical attention when experiencing right-sided chest pain to determine the underlying source and appropriate treatment.

 What is muscular chest pain?